OrGreenberg/DemystifyingFlux/flux_architecture.md

 <br>
 ### Comparison Between Double-Stream and Single-Stream Blocks

+A comparison between the Double-Stream and Single-Stream blocks is provided in Table [1]("table-1"):

 | Property           | Double-Stream Block                                                                 | Single-Stream Block                                                           |
 |--------------------|------------------------------------------------------------------------------------|-------------------------------------------------------------------------------|
 | **Weight Sharing**  | Uses separate weights for text and latent tokens in both attention and feedforward layers. | Uses shared weights for both text and latent tokens across attention and feedforward layers. |